 Central Criminal Court was alternatively known as Old Bailey.
 The court was known as Old Bailey after the name of the street it was located.
 However, in 1834, its name was changed to Central Criminal Court.

 What Cases go to the Central Criminal Court

 Central Criminal Court deals with cases from England and Wales.
 Earlier, it dealt with matters only from London and Middlesex.
-As the name suggest, the court deals with criminal cases.
-The first reference of the court appears sometime as early as in 1585.
+As the name suggests, the court deals with criminal cases.
+The first reference to the court appears sometimes as early as in 1585.
 In 1666, the Great Fire of London had caused immense damage to the courthouse.
 As a result, the building had to be re-built.
 The entire work of re-construction of the building was completed in 1674.